suffolklibraries/lgc/content/collections/events/skylarks-snape.md

   [https://brittenpearsarts.org/take-part/families-young-people/group-a ](https://brittenpearsarts.org/take-part/families-young-people/group-a )
 event_categories:
-  - family-friendly
-  - teen-and-young-adult
-  - primary-school-age
+  - later-in-life
   - music
-  - performance
+  - singing
 ---
-Free singing and vocal group for young people
+Skylarks is a fun and friendly singing group for people living with Parkinson’s and their companions